onekey-sec/ubi_reader/README.md

 # UBI Reader

-UBI Reader is a program capable of reading UBI and UBIFS images.
+UBI Reader is a Python module and collection of scripts capable of extracting the contents of UBI and UBIFS images, along with analyzing these images to determine the parameter settings to recreate them using the mtd-utils tools.
-It will provide various information about images, volumes, physical erase blocks, along with UBIFS superblock and master nodes.
-It is capable of walking the UBIFS index node, gathering associated directory entry, data and inode nodes, ordered by inode number.
-Also possible is extracting the directory tree with in with all associated files.

 ## Install: